MatiasSinisalo/Tiralabra/documents/weeklyreports/week6.md

 Overall I'm quite happy with the progress achieved.
 Maybe I should have allocated more time towards this project this week in order to implement arguments to user defined functions.

+There are a couple of places on the project where the code could be made more readable and less repeatable.

 # Goals for the next week:
 - Interpreter should tell the user what token caused an interpreter error.